SanderMiller/CompRobo2020Swarms/index.md

   <img height= 350 img src="Images/CohesionUpdatedCropped.jpg" />
 </p>

 Again, we take the difference between the agent's current heading and the heading to the center of mass.
 Then similarly to the other two steps we remap that difference from -180 to 180.
-Finally, if this remapped difference is negative we turn the agent right based on our coherence weight, and if the remapped difference is positive we turn the agent left by the coherence weight.
+Finally, if this remapped difference is negative we turn the agent right based on our coherence weight, and if the remapped difference is positive we turn the agent left by the cohesion weight.

 ## Adding Predators